fzyzcjy/flutter_convenient_test/README.md

 ### Action history

-> See what actions are taken in the tests
+> See what actions are taken in the tests (in the left panel)

 ![](https://raw.githubusercontent.com/fzyzcjy/flutter_convenient_test/master/doc/gif/a_action_history.gif)